psoukie/zipchord/README.md

 ## Feedback

-If you have any feedback, feature requests, or encounter a bug, please [file an issue](https://github.com/psoukie/zipchord/issues/new).
-You can contact write to me on Twitter at [@pavel_soukenik](https://twitter.com/pavel_soukenik).
+If you have any questions, feedback, or suggestions, please write a note here in the [Discussions](https://github.com/psoukie/zipchord/discussions).
+You can also report a bug if you run across anything that seems broken or create a feature suggestion under [Issues](https://github.com/psoukie/zipchord/issues).